elidlocke/tenant-rent/README.md

 ## Running the Program

-To run the program, simply type `python3 app/app.py` from the root directory.
+To run the program, simply type `python3 -m app.main` from the root directory.

 ## Testing